DonnchaC/onionbalance/docs/running-onionbalance.rst

 REFRESH_INTERVAL
   How often to check for updated backend hidden service descriptors.
-This value can be increased if your backend instance are under heavy loaded causing them to rotate introduction points quickly.
+This value can be decreased if your backend instance are under heavy loaded causing them to rotate introduction points quickly.
   (default: 600 seconds).